 Reece Harty joins the Hall Director team at TCU as the Hall Director for the GrandMarc & Village East communities.
 He received his Bachelors of Arts in Public Relations and Spanish for the Business Professions and earned his Masters of Arts in Communications both from Marquette University (Ring Out Ahoya!) in Milwaukee, Wisconsin.
 There, he served in a variety of previous roles including being a Resident Assistant, Tour Guide, Apartment Manager and Facilities Manager.

-Reece is passionate about encouraging open communications regarding social justice issues, from race to privilege and advocating for others to create more welcoming and accepting spaces for all individuals of any background or identity.
-One of his goals is to also help students gain transferrable experiences that help them continue their success, as well as find their place to make this world a better place.
+Reece is passionate about encouraging open communications regarding social justice issues, from race to privilege, and advocating for others to create more welcoming and accepting spaces for all individuals of any background or identity.
+One of his goals is to also help students gain transferable experiences that help them continue their success, as well as find their place to make this world a better place.

-Reece’s adventurous energy keeps him busy; enjoys being active, whether it is training for a marathon, traveling and learning about new cultures or trying out new restaurants or spending time with family and friends.
+Reece’s adventurous energy keeps him busy; he enjoys being active, whether it is training for a marathon, traveling and learning about new cultures, or trying out new restaurants or spending time with family and friends.